mike-yuhang-wu/mike-yuhang-wu.github.io/essays/invest-in-learning-ui-framework.md

 As mentioned above, Bootstrap 5 includes a tremendous amount of CSS and JavaScript code.
 Of course, it takes time to understand what each CSS class does and how to use them effectively.

-However, investmenting time in learning a UI framework quickly pays off.
+However, investing time in learning a UI framework quickly pays off.
 Once you become familiar with the framework, you can develop responsive, visually consistent webpages much faster than writing every line of CSS and JavaScript from scratch yourself.

 ## Conclusion